Updated: May 31

 GENERAL CURRY COOKING GUIDE

-Whiz up your paste ingredients with a tablespoon or so of oil until thick and ... pasty.
+Whiz up your paste ingredients with a tablespoon or so of vegetable oil until thick and pasty.
+The paste can still have some chunks through it - it doesn't have to be strictly smooth.

 Heat 1-2 tbsp of oil in your pot or wok and fry the paste until aromatic.

-TIP: fry about a half cup of coconut milk on high heat at this stage, combining well with your paste, for max flavour.
+TIP: fry about 2 tbsp of coconut milk on high heat at this stage, combining well with your paste, for max flavour.

 Throw in meat (you can lightly flour your meat to thicken the curry slightly) and brown, before adding vegetables and stock.
 If you're doing a vegetarian version, try panfrying firm tofu lightly and adding it to the curry towards the end of the sit & simmer stage.